huntdatacenter/docs/docs/coordination/faq.md

 ## Agreement requirements from 1. january 2022

-This section contains information on the agreement updates that are required from 1. january 2022.
+**This section contains common questions related to the agreement updates will be required from 1.
+January 2022.**

-::: tip
+::: danger Get going on the agreements

-Please [contact us](/contact) with your questions and concerns.
-We will prioritize these requests in December to the best of our effort.
+Head over to our [get going](/agreements/get-going) page for a step-wise guide on how to complete your agreement quest before 1.
+January 2022.
+[Contact us](/contact) if we can help you to get you going.

 :::